Strategies as Resource Terms, and their Categorical Semantics: Resource Categories

 \paragraph{Resource categories.} Altogether, we are now ready to define resource categories:

-\begin{defi} A \definitive{resource category} is an asmc $\C$ where each $A \in \C$ has a bialgebra structure $(A, \delta_A, \epsilon_A, \mu_A, \eta_A)$ and pointed identity $\pid_A$, such that the bialgebra structure is compatible with the monoidal structure of $\C$ in the sense that the diagrams of Figure \ref{fig:compat_com_mon} commute, and symmetrically for the monoid structure, with symmetric coherence laws.
-Additionally, $\C$ is \definitive{closed} if the endofunctor $- \tensor A$ has a right adjoint $A \tto -$ for each $A \in \C$. \end{defi}
+\begin{defi} A \definitive{resource category} is an asmc $\C$ where each $A \in \C$ has a bialgebra structure $(A, \delta_A, \epsilon_A, \mu_A, \eta_A)$ and pointed identity $\pid_A$, such that the bialgebra structure is compatible with the monoidal structure of $\C$ in the sense that the diagrams of \autoref{fig:compat_com_mon} commute, and symmetrically for the monoid structure, with symmetric coherence laws. \end{defi}

 This simple definition has powerful consequences.
 In particular, the following key property, derived from the definition of resource categories, expresses how the product of a bag of pointed morphisms interacts with the comonoid structure -- and dually for the product of a bag of co-pointed morphisms and monoids.
 Much of the forthcoming proof that the interpretation is invariant under reduction relies on it: